 - The opening hook — Writing a powerful opening connects with your audience and generates excitement about the position's possibilities.
 A compelling introduction will also work to encourage potential candidates to read the rest of your job ad.

 - Organization and culture — Tell job seekers about your company.
 To attract the best candidates, you’ll want to pique their interest in the organization, if not excite them over the prospect of working with you.
-Promote the company’s strengths, lay out its mission, and paint a picture of the workplace culture and what it’s truly like to work there.
+Promote the company’s strengths, lay out its mission, and paint a picture of the corporate culture and what it’s truly like to work there.

 - Department — Smart job seekers will want to know which department within the company is hiring — that’s one way they tailor their cover letter and resume, research the position and decide whether they’d be a good fit for the job.
 Don’t leave it to candidates to search for clues in your job description.
 Identifying the department will make both the application process and the vetting smoother.